Buerstenmacher/hyperprecision/README.md

-this repository declares and defines two unlimited dynamic integer types and one unlimited floatingpoint types with user defined precision
+this repository declares and defines two unlimited dynamic integer type and one unlimited floatingpoint types with user defined precision
 1.      rom::uintxx_t   an unsigned integer with dynamic and possibly unlimited size
 2.      rom::intxx_t    an signed integer with dynamic and possibly unlimited size